VinceG/twitter-bootstrap-wizard/README.md

 This Twitter Bootstrap plugin builds a wizard using a formatted tabbable structure.
 It allows to build a wizard functionality using buttons to go through the different wizard steps and using events allows to hook into each step individually.

+##### Note
+ We will not longer be updating the bower version of bootstrap wizard or any other package manager.
+See <a href="https://github.com/VinceG/twitter-bootstrap-wizard/issues/81#issuecomment-42909528">#81</a> for the reason why.

 <a href="http://vadimg.com/twitter-bootstrap-wizard-example/" target="_blank">Website & Demo</a>

 <a href='https://twitter.com/gabrielva' target='_blank'>Follow @gabrielva</a>